About Our Office

 - Take deep breaths.

-Try any of the suggestions listed above under "PREVENTION".
-If vomiting persists, or it becomes difficult to retain food/liquids, you should contact our office.
-Anti-nausea medications, available in various over the counter preparations should be AVOIDED unless they are prescribed by your physician.
+Try any of the suggestions listed above under "PREVENTION."
+If vomiting persists, or it becomes difficult to retain food or liquids, contact our office.
+Anti-nausea medications, available in various over the counter preparations, should be AVOIDED unless prescribed by your physician.

 The Basic 5 Food Groups for Ensuring Adequate Diets